IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_blog.md

 * However, most importantly, he had supporting text for these images and screenshots.

 **What your blog should contain?**
+* *Weekly Project Progress*
   * at least, 1 post per week.
 The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar), but may also include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your project.

 * *Sourced & Annotated Research / Reference / Inspiration*
   * Sourced means where did you get this from? if it is a website, provide a link.
 If it is a book, provide a bibliography.
 If it is an image, where did you get it from?
 If it is a quote, who said it or who did you poll or interview?